 I'm a girl, and he's a guy Let me get it clear for you so you don't have to- Kick us in the Auschwitz in your category mind So you don't have to feel obliged, to apologize and bore us with all the similarities in your life.
 Let it go and don't bother me about my penis or the impotence between us Or do us a favour and lie down and die

 I am a girl with a penis and testicals, haven't you realised the feelings why?
 Can't you 'get' that all this clutter you heave on our facades, can't be the fret that fate bestows, but it still cuts and bleeds and motivates me to write this prose It still wounds the needy It still steals from the look that's left wanting

 You just couldn't sit down and listen, could you?
 You just couldn't be the mother and father you are.
 You can't let me be happy at 13; you had to force me to change outside and let me fall to pierces within my glass and crystal sharp edged male exterior.
 What's contained in here?
 Lots and lots of pain and a hint of envy.
 For the faces we see..
 Who we would risk our life to be, to be

 That's how we feel inside.
 So I'm a girl and he's a guy.
 Please remember.
 And don't.
 Don't.
 Ask why

 Personal Account - By a Former Mermaids Member Now in their 20's

 How's about starting a normal life?

+But won't starting in the middle always be difficult?
+But I suppose I never thought life would be so, well - tricky!
 What happens when the only thought that occupies your mind is "I WANT TO BE NORMAL!" and suddenly you realise that's the only thing you'll NEVER be.
 Of course you have friends offering to help.